-- 5. (1) A client must- - (a) prepare a baseline risk assessment for an intended construction work project; - (b) prepare a suitable, sufficiently documented and coherent site specific health and safety specification for the intended construction work based on the baseline risk assessment contemplated in paragraph (a); - (c) provide the designer with the health and safety specification contemplated in paragraph (b); - (d) ensure that the designer takes the prepared health and safety specification into consideration during the design stage; - (e) ensure that the designer carries out all responsibilities contemplated in regulation6; - (f) include the health and safety specification in the tender documents; - (g) ensure that potential principal contractors submitting tenders have made adequate provision for the cost of health and safety measures; - (h) ensure that the principal contractor to be appointed has the necessary competencies and resources to carry out the construction work safely; - take reasonable steps to ensure co-operation between all contractors appointed by the client to enable each of those contractors to comply with these Regulations; - (j) ensure before any work commences on a site that every principal contractor is registered and in good standing with the compensation fund or with a licensed compensation insurer as contemplated in the Compensation for Occupational Injuries and Diseases Act, 1993 (Act No. 130 of 1993); - (k) appoint every principal contractor in writing for the project or part thereof on the construction site; - (I) discuss and negotiate with the principal contractor the contents of the principal contractor's health and safety plan contemplated in regulation 7(1), and must thereafter finally approve that plan for implementation; - (m) ensure that a copy of the principal contractor's health and safety plan is available on request to an employee, inspector or contractor; - (n) take reasonable steps to ensure that each contractor's health and safety plan contemplated in regulation 7(1)(a) is implemented and maintained;
+- 5. (1) A client must ensure that all pre-construction information is provided to the client's agent and the contractor and on request to an Inspector and - - (a) prepare a documented design risk assessment for an intended construction work project; - (b) prepare a suitable, sufficiently documented and coherent site specific health and safety specification for the intended construction work based but not limited to the design risk assessment contemplated in paragraph; - (c) provide the designer with the health and safety specification contemplated in paragraph (b); - (d) ensure that the designer takes the prepared health and safety specification into consideration during the design stage and provide a written report; - (e) ensure that the designer carries out all responsibilities contemplated in regulation 6; - (f) include the health and safety specification in the tender documents; - (g) ensure that potential principal contractors submitting tenders have made adequate provision for the costing of health and safety measures for the construction work; - (h) ensure that the principal contractor to be appointed has the necessary competencies and resources to carry out the construction work safely; - (i) take reasonable steps to ensure co-operation between all contractors appointed by the client to enable each of those contractors to comply with these Regulations; Provided that where there are multiple principle contractors (or contractors) on site appointed by the client, the client shall coordinate cooperation between contractors to ensure health and safety control; - (j) ensure before any work commences on a site that every principal contractor is registered and in good standing with the compensation fund or with a licensed compensation insurer as contemplated in the Compensation for Occupational Injuries and Diseases Act, 1993 (Act No. 130 of 1993); - (k) appoint every principal contractor in writing for the project or part thereof on the construction site;